EvgeniiZaitsevCW/op-stack-devnet/single-node-no-docker.md

     ```

-2. Create a TypeScript configuration file in the `deploy-config` subdirectory:
+2. Create a deployment directory like:
     ```bash
-    touch deploy-config/local-op-devnet.ts
+    mkdir deployments/$DEPLOYMENT_CONTEXT
     ```
-    Fill the new file like:
-    ```typescript
-    import { DeployConfig } from '../src/deploy-config'
-    import config from './local-op-devnet.json'

-    export default config satisfies DeployConfig

-    ```

-    *Note*: Here and throughout, `local-op-devnet` is the chosen name for the L2 network configuration, as specified in [section 1](#1-prerequisites-and-notes).

-3. Add a network configuration to the Hardhat config file `hardhat.config.ts` in the `contracts-bedrock` directory like:
-    ```typescript
-    networks: {
-        //....
-        'local-op-devnet': {
-          chainId: 1337,
-          url: process.env.L1_RPC || '',
-          accounts: [process.env.PRIVATE_KEY_DEPLOYER || ethers.constants.HashZero],
-          live: true,
-        },
-    }
-    ```

-4. If needed, remove the previously existing deployment:
+3. Deploy the L1 smart contracts by calling
     ```bash
-    rm -rf deployments/local-op-devnet
+    forge script scripts/Deploy.s.sol:Deploy --private-key $PRIVATE_KEY --broadcast --rpc-url $ETH_RPC_URL --slow
     ```

-5. Deploy the L1 smart contracts by running:
+    and then
     ```bash
-    npx hardhat deploy --network local-op-devnet --tags l1
+    forge script scripts/Deploy.s.sol:Deploy --sig 'sync()' --private-key $PRIVATE_KEY --broadcast --rpc-url $ETH_RPC_URL
     ```

     Contract deployment can take up to 15 minutes.
 Please wait for all smart contracts to be fully deployed before proceeding to the next step.

+    Flag `--slow` in the first command is needed to be sure that transactions are minted one by one, not in a single block.

-6. Retrieve the address of the newly deployed `L2OutputOracleProxy` smart contract in the L1 network:
+4. Retrieve the address of the newly deployed `L2OutputOracleProxy` smart contract in the L1 network:
     ```bash
     cat deployments/local-op-devnet/L2OutputOracleProxy.json | grep -m 1 \"address\":
     ```

     The result will look like:
     ```
-    "address": "0xCf7Ed3AccA5a467e9e704C703E8D87F634fB0Fc9",
+    "address": "0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9",
     ```

-7. Retrieve the address of the newly deployed `OptimismPortalProxy` smart contract in the L1 network:
+   5. Retrieve the address of the newly deployed `L1StandardBridgeProxy` smart contract in the L1 network:
        ```bash
-    cat deployments/local-op-devnet/OptimismPortalProxy.json | grep -m 1 \"address\":
+       cat deployments/local-op-devnet/L1StandardBridgeProxy.json | grep -m 1 \"address\":
        ```

        The result will look like:
        ```
-    "address": "0x5FC8d32690cc91D4c39d9d3abcBD16989F875707",
+       "address": "0x0165878A594ca255338adfa4d48449f69242Eb8F",
        ```